Ryan McMahon Player Props: Rockies vs. Brewers

-Ryan McMahon -- with a slugging percentage of .639 in his past 10 games, including three home runs -- will be in action for the Colorado Rockies against the Milwaukee Brewers, with Wade Miley on the hill, on August 8 at 8:10 PM ET.
+Ryan McMahon -- with a slugging percentage of .639 in his past 10 games, including three home runs -- will be in action for the Colorado Rockies versus the Milwaukee Brewers, with Adrian Houser on the hill, on August 9 at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Brewers.
+He had a hitless performance in his last game (0-for-4 with an RBI) against the Brewers.

 Ryan McMahon Game Info & Props vs. the Brewers